ga-wdi-lessons/js-higher-order-functions/readme.md

 Another common procedure is to filter elements from an array based on some custom condition.

-The condition is a function that will return `true` or `false` when given an element from the collection.
+The condition will take the form of a function that will return `true` or `false` when given an element from the collection.

-First we'll write the filter function (the custom condition):
+First we'll write the filter function (the custom condition)...

 ```js
 function teaches17(instructor) {